AnnaErsh/Electronics-calibration/README.md

 </p>
 </figure>

-After all files are processed, the code will plot all calibration lines superimposed, histogram of the slope distribution and map of slopes and intersepts.
+After all files are processed, the code will plot all calibration lines superimposed, histogram of the slope distribution, and map of slopes and intercepts.

 <figure>
 <p align="center">